 One or both of the parties should give serious consideration to having a consultation with a family law attorney in order to discuss the uncontested divorce process, Minnesota divorce law, and how a potential settlement affects their legal rights so to avoid having to return to court in the future to try to fix inconsistencies or problems from the divorce.

-If you would like to schedule a consultation with divorce attorney, Jessica Sterle, please complete the intake form at the link below.
-Complete a Consultation Intake Form
+If you would like to schedule a consultation with divorce attorney, Jessica Sterle, please schedule an initial consultation appointment online and fill out the Consultation Intake Form.